strapdata/elassandra-operator/docs/source/backup-restore.rst

 --------------------

 The Elassandra Operator allows you to trigger a backup of your cluster by creating a backup task though the Task CRD.
-Currently, the Elassandra operator manage a single backup mode by preserving the SSTable of the Elassandra nodes after a Snapshot.
+Currently, the Elassandra operator manages a single backup mode by preserving the SSTable of the Elassandra nodes after a Snapshot.

 To create a task, you have to provide: